 We want to make sure the site offers what YOU (the reader!) want to see, so please contact us with any ideas or feedback at firstname.lastname@example.org.
 For individual staff members, please see the overview below.”

 I didn’t realize I was “gay” until later in my teens (this was the late ‘70s), so writing gay stories wasn’t yet a priority.
 Majoring in English when I went off to college was a no-brainer, even minoring in Broadcasting (go figure!).
-While seeking my under graduate degree, I wrote fictional stories for the campus newspaper, often turning them into serials that had attracted a decent readership.
-I finally came out my second year in college, and my writing began to focus more on gay characters, considered risky in the late ‘70s and early ‘80s of the south.
-The first homoerotic novel I read was “Good Times/Bad Times” by James Kirkwood.
-The novel about the relationship of two young men in boarding school affected me deeply and I began seeking out gay-themed novels once I realized they existed, often perusing the bookstore shelves for hours, too embarrassed to ask the store clerks.
+While seeking my undergraduate degree, I wrote fictional stories for the campus newspaper, often turning them into serials that had attracted a decent readership.
+I finally came out during my second year in college, and my writing began to steer toward gay characters in the main roles, considered risky in the late ‘70s and early ‘80s here in the south.
+The first homoerotic novel I ever read is “Good Times/Bad Times” by James Kirkwood.
+The novel detailed the close relationship between two young men in boarding school and affected me deeply, and I began seeking out other gay-themed novels since finally realizing they even existed, perusing the bookstore’s shelves for hours on end, simply too embarrassed to ask the store clerks for assistance.

-Then I came across the cover of a paperback novel showing a young man sitting on the bench in a locker room.
-The book was the groundbreaking, “The Front Runner”, by Patricia Nell Warren.
-This novel became catalyst of my writing gay-themed stories.
-I devoured every novel I could find by Ms. Warren, moving on to other gay-centric novels thereon.
-What was so important to me during the early years of my emerging sexuality was reading fictional stories that resembled me, what I was all about or could be.
+I came across the cover of a paperback novel featuring a cute young man sitting on the bench in what appeared to be a high school locker-room.
+The book was none other than the groundbreaking classic, “The Front Runner”, by Patricia Nell Warren.
+That novel became the catalyst for my writing gay-themed stories.
+Going forward, I devoured every novel I came across written by Ms. Warren, even moving on to other gay-centric novels.
+So important to me during those early years of adolescents, my emerging sexuality, was in reading fictional stories that resembled people like me, what I was all about, or could become.
 I relied on these stories for self-discovery, unable to speak to my parents or other family members about my being gay.

 I will continue to write as long as I enjoy creating stories, and I am happy to be able to share my writing with others.
 Recently, I released an erotic thriller, False Evidence: Murder Most Deadly 1 – the first novella of a two-part murder-mystery.
 I am currently writing a gay, murder-mystery, police-procedural, featuring closeted Atlanta Homicide Detective, Kendall Parker, which I hope to get published sometime in 2013.
 I am also a Juror for the 2012 GLBT Rainbow Awards sponsored by Elisa Rolle, (http://elisa-rolle.livejournal.com/tag/rainbow%20awards%202012), which I am greatly enjoying.